GenomiqueENS/toullig/README.md

 │       └── BC06 <br>
 └── uploaded <br>

+MODE fast5tofastq
+-

-In the execution of nanoporetools, the programm step :
+In the execution of toullig fast5tofastq, the programm step :

  + List the fast5 files.
  + Read a fast5 file.